natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Bourrasque.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|37 mm/50 model 1933 (37 mm)}}

 Like most early French destroyers, the Bourrasque features a minimal load of secondary weapons, amounting to only 2 x 37 mm guns.
-These 37 mm guns are not automatic, meaning they have a low rate of fire and are ineffective against aircraft, especially due to the lack of a timed fuze or proximity fuze round.
+These 37 mm guns are not automatic, meaning they have a low rate of fire and are ineffective against aircraft, especially due to the lack of a timed fuse or proximity fuse round.
 These guns also have very little explosive mass and no penetration, making them ineffective against everything except small coastal vessels.

 {{:37 mm/50 model 1933 (37 mm)/Ammunition|37 mm OEA Mle 1925}}